 On the contrary, hats can actually help retain hair color longer by providing shade and protection from the harsh ultraviolet rays of the sun.
 UV rays, not hats, destroy melanin – the coloring pigment found in our hair – and cause it to lighten and have a bleached effect.
 Hats and hair should actually be a great combination.

 Hair myth no. 3 (the worst of hair myths): Hats can make hair grow slower or faster

 Hair growth is affected by a variety of factors such as genetics, nutrition, state of health, drugs, and hair care.
 While wearing hats can impede air circulation to the scalp, air does nothing to nourish hair and promote growth.
 Nourishment comes from a healthy blood supply deep in the follicles.
 Hats really do not have anything to do with how fast or how slow hair grows.

 Your hair goes through three, up to four, phases in a natural growth cycle.
 Anagen is the first stage, when scalp hair starts growing slowly at around one centimeter every 28 days and this goes on anywhere from two up to ten years.

 While some hairs continue to grow during this period, some may move on to the catagen phase for two to three weeks.
 Which is when cell division slows down and the hair breaks off from the root to move up to the surface of the skin to form keratin.

 The telogen phase happens when the hair completely stops growing for three to nine months, with some strands shedding off in the exogen stage.

 Whether you wear a hat or not, your hair will grow and shed at the rate your genetics dictate.
 While other factors such as nutrition and hair care affecting it.

-So, the next time your inner fashionista may be looking at a dapper fedora, or donning a chic beret, or simply feeling sporty with a baseball cap, there really will not be any cause for worry now that you know the facts that blast these hair myths.
+So, the next time your inner fashionista eyes a dapper fedora, reaches for a chic beret, or simply feels sporty with a baseball cap, there should be no need to worry now that you know the facts behind these hair myths.